i Historical and economic context

 [T]he mere fact that such a [Himalaya] clause is applicable cannot, in their Lordships' opinion, be effective to oust the sub-bailee's right to rely on the terms of the sub-bailment as against the owner of the goods.
 If it should transpire that there are in consequence two alternative regimes which the sub-bailee may invoke, it does not necessarily follow that they will be inconsistent; nor does it follow, if they are inconsistent, that the sub-bailee should not be entitled to choose to rely upon one or other of them as against the owner of the goods: see Mr AP Bell's 'Sub-Bailment on Terms', ch.
 6, pp. 178–180, of Palmer and McKendrick, Interest in Goods (1993).
 Their Lordships are therefore satisfied that the mere fact that a Himalaya clause is applicable does not of itself defeat the shipowners' argument on this point.

-However, this was considered by Rix LJ in The ‘Rigoletto’, in which the defendant stevedoring company had accepted goods against a receipt note that read: ‘To the receiving authority – Please receive for shipment the goods described below subject to your published regulations and conditions (including those as to liability).’
-Rix LJ stated that where a sub-bailee seeks to speak for itself by setting out the terms on which it wishes to conduct business, it will be taken to have made a choice between those terms, and ‘any inconsistency within another regime brought about indirectly through a contract primarily made between other parties’ to which the terminal operator could benefit by way of a Himalaya clause.
+However, this was considered by Rix LJ in The 'Rigoletto', in which the defendant stevedoring company had accepted goods against a receipt note that read: 'To the receiving authority – Please receive for shipment the goods described below subject to your published regulations and conditions (including those as to liability).'
+Rix LJ stated that where a sub-bailee seeks to speak for itself by setting out the terms on which it wishes to conduct business, it will be taken to have made a choice between those terms and 'any inconsistency within another regime brought about indirectly through a contract primarily made between other parties' from which the terminal operator could benefit by way of a Himalaya clause.